Taste the Difference Real Makes

 Relax in the Bar

 During your stay at Sheedy’s, be sure to experience some of John’s signature dishes.
-His Roast Rack of Burren Lamb served with Slow Cooked Lamb Belly, Fresh Spinach and Lamb Gravy are a must, followed by his famous Lemon Posset with fresh fruit.
+His Roast Rack of Burren Lamb served with Slow Cooked Lamb Shoulder, Fresh Spinach and Lamb Gravy is a must.

 The Best of Breakfasts